April 15, 2026 • Posted in In Mold Labeling

 As a bonus, wrapping IML film around edges can prevent backlight from leaking through unwanted areas, and protect against environmental factors.

-“Dead fronting” allows certain icons or features to be hidden from view, and then only become visible when backlit from a light source.
+Yes.
+Known as “hidden until lit”, “dead fronting” or “shy tech,” this technique allows certain icons or features to be hidden from view, and then only become visible when backlit from a light source.
 If you want selected words or icons to be hidden under certain circumstances (like when a car’s headlights are on, for example), a dead front panel or display can be used to achieve your goals.
 In addition to aesthetics, dead fronting can be used to meet safety standards, specifically in the automotive or aerospace fields.

 When most people think about dead front displays, they think about black or gray panels.
 However, this technique can be used with variations of white, silver, or even rose pink.